openpracticelibrary/openpracticelibrary/src/pages/practice/yes-and.md

   - culture
 mobiusTag: foundation
 icon: /images/yes-and.jpeg
+whatIs: >-
-whatIs: A fun team practice for generating lots of great ideas
+  This is a fun team practice for generating lots of great ideas that emerged from the Theatresports community last century.

+  > "The powerful thing about “yes, and” is that it creates an environment where everyone feels safe and confident contributing ideas without fear of rejection."
+[Alyssa Murray](https://medium.com/@alyssadmurray/yes-and-306029ebff9a)
 whyDo: >-
   Often when presented with a new idea, or suggestion, our natural response is to critique that idea, to review, refine, or reject it.
 "Yes!
 And… "